 In the early 1980s, CCL commenced its international expansion and diversification into the United States and, later in the decade, into the United Kingdom.
-This international expansion and diversification has continued in its specialty packaging segments.
-In each of its businesses, the Company strives to satisfy the needs of its multinational customers in the non-durable and durable consumer products market.
-By providing a wide range of specialty packaging products to these customers on a global basis, CCL believes that it is or can become a leader in each of its businesses and, consequently, the Company believes that it will be able to enjoy sustainable sales and income growth.
+This international expansion and diversification has continued in its operating segments.
+In each of its businesses, the Company strives to satisfy the needs of its multinational, regional and end user consumer customers in the non-durable and durable consumer products market.
+By providing a wide range of label products to these customers on a global basis, CCL believes that it is or can become a leader in each of its businesses and, consequently, the Company believes that it will be able to enjoy sustainable sales and income growth.

 In addition, the Company has divested non-core and underperforming businesses to allow each Segment to focus on its customers and growth opportunities.
-CCL has now transformed itself into the world leader in the development of label solutions for global producers of consumer brands in the home and personal care, healthcare, durable goods, and specialty food and beverage sectors and a specialty supplier of aluminum containers and plastic tubes for the same customers in North America.
+CCL has now transformed itself into the world leader in the development of label solutions for global producers of consumer brands in the home and personal care, healthcare, durable goods, and specialty food and beverage sectors and a specialty supplier of aluminum containers for the same customers in North America.
+In addition Avery is the world's largest supplier of labels, specialty converted media and software solutions to enable short run digital printing in businesses and homes alongside complementary office products.